Support for managing your neurological condition

 Dee View's Self-Management service

-Dee View Court also runs a self-management service for people with neurological conditions who live in their own homes in the city of Aberdeen.
-This service has been designed to offer long-term support within your home, over the phone and in the community, depending on what you wish to achieve.
+Dee View Court also runs a free self-management service for people with neurological conditions who live in their own homes in the city of Aberdeen.
+This service has been designed to offer support within your home, over the phone and in the community, depending on what you wish to achieve.